-Cats fall asleep faster because they spend the entire day drifting in and out of lighter stages of sleep cycle.
+Cats fall asleep faster because they spend the entire day drifting in and out of lighter stages of the sleep cycle.
 This is called a polyphasic sleep cycle.
-Cats generally sleep in what is called slow wave sleep.
-That enables them drift into sleep relly faster.
+Cats generally sleep in what is called slow-wave sleep.
+That enables them to drift into sleep really quickly.
 Cats belong to the crepuscular sleep pattern and spend almost 18 to 20 hours in sleep.

 Why do Cats Fall Asleep So fast?

-Cats tend to spend in sleeping most time of the day.
+Cats tend to spend in sleeping most of the day.
 This is called a polyphasic sleep cycle.
 The cats normally alternate between deep sleep and light sleep.
-Cats sleep fast because they are generally in the lightest stage of sleep which ideally amounts to 60% of its total sleep time.
-Purring too has a claiming effect which further makes them sleep better.
+Cats sleep fast because they are generally in the lightest stage of sleep, which ideally amounts to 60% of their total sleep time.
+Purring, too has a calming effect which further makes them sleep better.

 There are several reasons a cat falls asleep very fast.
 However, we will discuss three primary reasons that makes your cat fall asleep so fast.

-Just like us humans, cats too have their own sleep cycle.
-They go through different stages of sleep, but most of the times, they tend to sleep in a slow wave sleep.
+Just like us humans, cats have their own sleep cycle.
+They go through different stages of sleep, but most of the time, they tend to sleep in slow-wave sleep.
 Cats do have non-rapid eye movement sleep and rapid eye movement sleep.
-Cats are known to have a polyphasic sleep pattern – which means they sleep in packets.
+Cats are known to have a polyphasic sleep pattern, which means they sleep in packets.
 Unlike we humans, they do not sleep at a stretch.

-On an average a cat snoozes off for around 79 minutes out of every 104 minutes.
-They belong to the crepuscular category of animals and thus sleep in small packets through the day and get the rest they need.
+On average, a cat snoozes off for around 79 minutes out of every 104 minutes.
+They belong to the crepuscular category of animals and thus sleep in small groups through the day and get the rest they need.
 They tend to go to sleep as soon as they get time.
-Cts have a polyphasic sleep cycle or polyphasic sleep pattern which is a type of sleep cycle where the cats sleep through several sleep times all through the day instead of sleeping for single longest period.
+Cats have a polyphasic sleep cycle or polyphasic sleep pattern, which is a type of sleep cycle where the cats sleep through several sleep times all throughout the day instead of sleeping for single, longest period.

-The Crepuscualr animals belong to a category that stands midway between diurnal and nocturnal.
-Diuranl animals sleep during the night and nocturnal species sleep during the day.
-Crepuscular animals are those which stay active at the dusk and at early mornings.
-They sleep during the day and during the middle of the night.
-Some categories of fish are also known to belong to crepascular category.
+The crepuscular animals belong to a category that stands midway between diurnal and nocturnal.
+Diurnal animals sleep during the night and nocturnal species sleep during the day.
+Crepuscular animals are those which stay active at dusk and at early mornings.
+They sleep during the day and in the middle of the night.
+Some categories of fish are also known to belong to the crepascular category.

 An excellent relaxation technique

 Cats tend to indulge in one of the best relaxation techniques.
 Purring is one of the best techniques that cts use for taking rest and feeling a sense of calmness.
-They also tend to fall asllep as soon as they find a place that is both comfortable and safer.
-In essence, cats do have an inhenert sense of taking res whenever they get time.
+They also tend to fall asleep as soon as they find a place that is both comfortable and safer.
+In essence, cats do have an inherent sense of taking rest whenever they get time.

 If you love your cat sleeping in your arms, you can follow a few simple tips –